Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: DLMC Components

-In this section, we discuss the notion of DLMPs, which is based on the spatiotemporal marginal cost for real and reactive power.
-DLMPs are obtained by the dual variables of constraints (\ref{EqSubstation})--(\ref{EqReactiveBalance}).
-They represent the dynamic marginal cost for delivering (or consuming) real/reactive power (P-DLMP/Q-DLMP) at a specific location and time period.
-In Subsection \ref{OptConditions}, we elaborate on the optimality conditions of the operational planning problem, illustrating DLMPs as price signals for DERs.
-In Subsection \ref{Sensitivity}, we unbundle DLMPs into cost components using sensitivity analysis.
+In this section, we provide a rigorous analysis and interpretation of DLMCs, which represent the dynamic marginal cost for delivering real and reactive power, denoted by P-DLMC and Q-DLMC, respectively, at a specific location and time period.
+In the context of the Full-opt problem, DLMCs are obtained by the dual variables of constraints \eqref{EqRealBalance} and \eqref{EqReactiveBalance} --- at the root node, we have $\lambda_{0,t}^P = c_t^P$, and $\lambda_{0,t}^Q = c_t^Q$.